golang-auth/go-channelbinding/README.md

 ## TLS 1.3

-TLS 1.3 does not define the tls-unqiue and tls-endpoint bindings due to the security concerns outlined in the referenced miTLS paper.
+TLS 1.3 does not define the tls-unique and tls-server-end-point bindings due to the security concerns outlined in the referenced miTLS paper.
 A [draft proposal](https://tools.ietf.org/id/draft-ietf-kitten-tls-channel-bindings-for-tls13-00.html) has been created to close that gap, and that is experimentially supported by the `TLSChannelBindingExporter` binding type.
 Note however that at this time the author knows of no test vectors or other implemtations.